-When Basecamp was founded fourteen years ago the founder, Svein Wilhelmsen signed a lease agreement with the Maasai chief at the time, the late Ole Taek.
+When Basecamp was founded in 1998 the founder, Svein Wilhelmsen signed a lease agreement with the Maasai chief at the time, the late Ole Taek.
 As head of the Taek family and chief of the community, Ole Taek was becoming increasingly worried about the issue of land and the future of the Maasai community.
 By leasing his family land to an organization determined to sustainable tourism, such as Basecamp, Ole Taek wanted to create a solution to the problems facing the Maasai community together with Svein Wilhelmsen.

 This marked the beginning of a friendship between two men from completely different worlds; a friendship founded on mutual respect and shared ambitions.
 The close relation between Basecamp and the Taek family has persisted, even after the death of Ole Taek.
 After Ole Taek passed away the family land was divided between his children, whom continue to keep close attachments to the Basecamp family.

 In addition to owning the land Basecamp is built on, the Taek family members are linked to Basecamp in various ways.
 One example is Ole Taek’s daughter, Mama Ntete, who works in the laundry department at Basecamp Masai Mara twice a week.
 Mama Ntete is also included in the Basecamp Masai Brand project, a handicraft project that gives Maasai women a much-needed income in a rigid patriarchal society like the Maasai community.
 In addition to Mama Ntete, the late chief’s youngest son, Tonkei, is a Head Guide at Basecamp and the main representative of the family.

 At my eager request, they are both happy to meet me in the Safari Lounge at Basecamp Masai Mara to share their experience with Basecamp.